 What should students know about the Psychology major?

 First, requirements are quite hierarchical.
 You must first take a 100-level course before you are eligible for Psychology 201.
 You must earn a passing grade in 201 before you can declare the major and before you are eligible for Psychology 202.
 Psychology 201 and 202 cannot be taken concurrently.
 You must complete 202 before you are eligible for any 300- or 400-level course.

 If you're considering a full year abroad, then it is essential to complete 202 by end of the sophomore year.
 If you’re considering a semester abroad, then you should complete 202 by the fall of your junior year; otherwise, it will be difficult to study overseas.

 Second, students are required to take at least four courses with labs (201/202 and at least two 300 level courses).

-Thus, careful planning is important so that students have taken the matching 100-level courses to enroll in the 300-level courses that are offered in their junior and senior year.
+Prerequisites for each 300 level course are listed in the course catalogue.
+Careful planning is important so that students can ensure they have the requirements for the 300-level courses offered in their junior and senior year.

 Also, students need to complete a 100-level course in each of 3 groups:

 Group 2 (Psychology 155, 160, 165, 175),